CyberSpaceEsli/component-template/README.md

 *** pages
 ```

-Initial these folders are delivered.
-Still a quick check is needed.

 In the *atoms* and *molecules* folder you can find example components.
 Follow this example and paste your **own components** into the *fitting* category of the **Atomic Design Methodology**.

 Side Note:
 - If u want to show dynamic content or no content then use **caption** that will fill the component with the Name of the component.

-## 🔌 Which configurations for the component-template are needed?

-* Open localhost:.../template/ for access to the Interface of the component-template.

-## 📌 How to use the component-template?
+## 📌 What to consider using the component-template?

-1 Each component lies in its own svelte file
+* Each component classified to Atomic Design lies in its own `.svelte` file.

-2 Choose suitable Naming of your components
+* Choose suitable Naming of your components, so you will always know where they stand for.

-3 Reuse your components with import
+* Reuse your components with the import statement

-4 Pass props or use *each iterations* for the usage of dynamic data with your components
+* Pass *props* or use *each iterations* for the usage of dynamic data with your components

 ***